Abdul-Mujeeb-Khan/Project-Web-Design-Agency/README.md

 - Made the stylesheet such that the structure and skin of each component is implemented separately such as the badge’s structure and its skin i.e. color is defined separately.
 - Used Image sprites to reduce number of HTTP requests sent to server for better and enhanced performance.
 - Buttons were also designed using BEM and hovering and other states were implemented.
+- One of the problems faced was making the website responsive and resolved it using grid and flex-boxes.
+- Used Block level structure to make the website.
+- Used HTML and CSS validator for optimization.
+- Added Meta tags a part of SEO.

 ## **HTML Structure:**